-- a.
-The award is scheduled to start on September 1, 2023, for a period of up to 36 months.
-The term of the award will include reasonable holiday time according to the arrangement with the recipient's supervisor and institution. - b.
-Partial Doctoral Personnel Awards for less than one (1) year of funding are not available. - c.
-The recipient may be eligible for one (1), two (2), or three (3) years of funding, depending on when during their degrees they apply for the award. - d.
+- c.
+Awards are only offered in full year terms (i.e. 12 months).
+Partial terms are not permitted. - d.
+The recipient may be eligible for one (1), two (2), or three (3) years of funding, depending on their degree start date and the start of the award. - e.
 The recipient is entitled to a paid parental leave of up to twelve (12) months.
 In such cases, tenure of the award will be extended by the time taken up to a maximum of twelve (12) months.
+For further

-For further details, recipients are encouraged to review the Heart & Stroke parental leave guidelines [or Tri-Agency Policy on Paid Interruption]. - e.
+- details, recipients are encouraged to review the Heart & Stroke parental leave guidelines [or Tri-Agency Policy on Paid Interruption]. - f.
 The recipient must notify Heart & Stroke if their Doctoral registration status changes (e.g., termination of studies, successful defense, program change, etc.).